Home / Technology

 tiktok

-While TikTok might seem like nothing more than a breeding ground for viral dances, impossibly niche jokes, and beauty trends, US users grappled with just how important it is to them after the app was banned for around 14 hours.
+TikTok currently have 170 million users in America, so this new deal is an important one for the vibrancy of the platform as a whole.
+While TikTok might seem like nothing more than a breeding ground for viral dances, impossibly niche jokes, and beauty trends, US users grappled with just how important it is to them after the app was banned for around 14 hours earlier this year.

-Whispers of potential restrictions on the app have been circulating for months, with the social media giant officially stopping operations in the US by January 19, unless the Supreme Court stops or delays the law mandating its sale by its Chinese parent company, ByteDance.
-After less than 24 hours of the ban coming into effect, however, President elect Donald Trump reversed it, with US users flooding back to TikTok.
+After talks of potential restrictions on the app for months, the social media giant officially stopping operations in the US on 19 January 2025, after the Supreme Court failed to stop or delay the law mandating its sale by ByteDance.
+After less than 24 hours of the ban coming into effect, however, President Donald Trump reversed it, with US users flooding back to TikTok.

 So what does it all mean?
 Everything you need to know about a potential ban of TikTok in the US, below.